MusicGenerator/mumble-ruby-pluginbot-docs/features.rst

 Features
 ========

-- Supports client certificates and thus can be registered on a server by an admin or even can register himself if the server allows it.
+- Supports client certificates and thus can be registered on a server by an admin or even can register itself if the server allows it.
 - Bot automatically adjusts its bitrate to fit the servers bandwidth limitation.
 - Stream audio from an MPD.
 - Support for :ref:`plugins-label`.